 Public transportation in Jerusalem consists of a network of buses and a light rail system that connects one end of the city to the other.
 A single fare on the light rail is 2 EUR, and a 10-ride pass (a smart card known as a Rav Kav) is 12 EUR.
 Tickets must be purchased at the light rail stops before you board and cannot be purchased on the trams themselves.
 Trams arrive every 7 minutes at peak hours and every 15 minutes off-peak.

 There are many car rental agencies in Jerusalem.
 Note that the entrance to Jerusalem and areas in the center of the city have heavy traffic in the morning and late afternoon rush hours.

 Israel’s small size makes it easy to get around, and a one-day trip from Jerusalem to another city is entirely possible.
-Tel Aviv is a 45-minute bus ride away and well worth visiting.
-Nazareth is 1.40-hour drive, and the Dead Sea can be reached in less than 40 minutes.
+Tel Aviv is a 45-minute bus ride or 50-minute car ride away, and well worth visiting.
+Nazareth is a 1.40-hour drive, and the Dead Sea can be reached in less than 40 minutes.